AI Wave Function Simulator - Physics Interference Visualization Explore wave interference physics!

 isPlaying boolean

-Flag indicating whether the simulation is playing (true) or paused (false)
+Tracks whether the simulation clock is currently advancing (true) or paused (false).

 let isPlaying = true;